yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 ## Prerequisite

-* The _only_ requirement to perform bulk load is to manually create the schema of the tables on which data files need to be imported on the target YugabyteDB database.
+* Before you perform bulk load, manually create the schema of the tables on which data files need to be imported to the target YugabyteDB database.

 ## Import data files from the local disk